Going to AWS re:Invent 2024?

 Destroy complete!
 Resources: 2 destroyed.

-Let us recreate the infrastructure we had in the previous example, this time with a minor difference.
+Let us recreate the infrastructure from the previous example, this time with a minor difference.
 Add disable_api_termination = true attribute to demo_vm_2.
 Try to destroy the same using terraform destroy command again.
 Observe the output with error message.

-Log in to AWS console and disable the termination property for this EC2 instance, and run the destroy command again.
-This time it should succeed.
+Log in to the AWS console, disable the termination property for this EC2 instance, and run the destroy command again.
+This time, it should succeed.

 destroy terraform resources

-At times you will face scenarios where you would like to recreate most of the infrastructure components, but keep a few critical ones in place.
+Sometimes, you will face scenarios where you would like to recreate most of the infrastructure components but keep a few critical ones in place.
 Currently, there is no way to specify the resources NOT to be destroyed using Terraform.

 However, since the state plays a major role in Terraform’s decision making – an apparent workaround would be as follows: